Lynx-Shortener/Lynx/README.md

 -   Option to redirect the root path
 -   Simple UI

+A mirror of this repository is available at [git.jackbailey.cloud](https://git.jackbailey.cloud/jackbailey/Lynx)

 ## Environment variables

 Fill in all of these environment variables before running Lynx.